pyconjp/apac-2013.pycon.jp/sphinx/source/about/index.rst

 are also inviting more international spearkers and adding additional English sessions to provide a true region-wide conference experience.

-We are also glad to announce that we are arranging tutorial-based sessions with some charge.
+We are also glad to announce that we are arranging tutorial sessions with some charge.
 We'll post updates once we confirm the details.

 Details